wirecloud-fiware/ngsi-browser-widget/src/doc/userguide.md

   not connected.
 - **Extra Attributes:** Comma separated list of attributes to be displayed in the widget as extra columns.
+- **Perseo URL:** he URL to which Context Broker notifications will be sent when a subscription is created.

 ### Wiring